Did You Know You Can Turn Dry Banana Peels Into Organic Fertilizer for Your Garden?

 They should be ground until they are smallish bits.
 If your processor won’t get them all into a fine powder, it will still work.

 Bonus…they smell like banana bread when you grind them!

 3 Ways to Use Dry Banana Peels as Fertilizer

-Each dried banana peel will make about 1 tablespoons of fertilizer.
+Each dried banana peel will make about 1 tablespoon of fertilizer.

-- Make a fertilizing spray using 1 tablespoon dried banana peels, 1 tablespoon egg shells, and 1 tablespoon Epsom salts.
+- Make a fertilizing spray using 1 tablespoon dried banana peels, 1 tablespoon egg shells, and 1 tablespoon Epsom salt (Check out our related post on the amazing uses of Epsom salt around the house: 30 Uses for Epsom Salts.)
 Mix all of this together in your food processor and place it in a 32-ounce spray bottle.
 Fill with water and shake until the salts are dissolved.This can be sprayed directly on house plants that are out of direct sunlight or used for watering the soil in the garden.

 - Add the dried powder directly to the soil as a side dressing.
 Be careful not to add it directly to the roots.